All Episodes

 Does that sound right to you?

-Again, I I don't want to uh speculate.
+Again, I don't want to speculate.

-What I will say is that uh uh you know I've I've been trying to get answers to questions, and I found that a lot of the answers have been adequ inadequate, and I have also found that uh some of the explanations I've gotten don't hang together.
+What I will say is that, you know, I've been trying to get answers to questions, and I found that a lot of the answers have been inadequate.

 So in a sense, I have more questions today than I did when I first started.

-Some Of what things don't hang together.
+Some of what things don't hang together.

 Some of the explanations of what occurred.